Springfield

 Plan Springfield by choosing the fixed reason first: campus, museums, basketball, or arrival logistics.

-Step 1 Choose the primary Springfield anchor Decide whether the day is led by Springfield Museums, the Basketball Hall of Fame, or Springfield College.
+Step 1 Choose the main Springfield draw Decide whether the day is led by Springfield Museums, the Basketball Hall of Fame, or Springfield College.

 Step 2 Check train, bus, or car reality Use Union Station for no-car planning, but verify the transfer to campus or museums before promising an easy day.

-Step 3 Limit the second stop Add a second Springfield anchor only when the first one does not absorb the day.
+Step 3 Limit the second stop Add a second Springfield stop only when the first one does not absorb the day.

-Step 4 Decide whether Amherst, Worcester, or the Berkshires come next Springfield can connect naturally to Amherst, Worcester, or the Berkshires, but only one of those should become the next lane.
+Step 4 Decide whether Amherst, Worcester, or the Berkshires come next Springfield can connect naturally to Amherst, Worcester, or the Berkshires, but only one of those should become the next leg.

 Tradeoffs